 The point is: get outside, get fresh air, take the time to see the outside world and all it has to offer.

 You’ll always have your memories, and you should never let go of those.
 But there is a time to say goodbye; let go; move on.
 Not “move on” in the sense of forgetting, but move on by growing and healing in a way that truly honors the life you shared together.

 For some, this might mean cleaning out your loved one’s room or clothing.
-It’s perfectly fine to save some keepsakes, but it’s also ok and can even be quite healing to let go of unneccessary stuff.
+It’s perfectly fine to save some keepsakes, but it’s also ok and can even be quite healing to let go of unnecessary stuff.
 Or maybe you have their remains from the cremation in a box somewhere.
-Maybe it’s time to find the perfect urn for them, or actually plan out the scattering or a memorial service.
-Think about planting a memorial tree.

 Grief & Self Care: Comfort